burakcantokses/burakcantokses/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently learning as a Mechine Learning.
+- 👨🏽‍💻 I’m currently learning as a ReactJS.
 - ⚙️ I'm also actively practicing my coding skills on LeetCode!
 You can check out my solutions and progress on [LeetCode](https://leetcode.com/burakcantokses/).
 - 🤔 My interests are developing some useful and wonderful things, ui designing and Valorant.
 - 💼 I'm working on Logo Yazılım.